MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 ### Average conversation talk time

 This metric represents the average time, in seconds, spent by a human agent actively conversing with customers on the phone for voice conversation.
-If a conversation was handled by multiple agents, conversation talk time is aggregated across all agents.
-This metric is calculated by taking the total hold time of all customer request and then dividing it by the total number of customers who are were served.
+If multiple agents handled the conversation, the conversation talk time is aggregated across all agents.
+This metric is calculated by taking the total hold time of all customer requests and dividing it by the total number of customers who are were served.

 **Related metric**